dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

 `(2)` Linear interpolation is approximately correct for small differences.

-SLERP means Spherical Linear intERPolation.
-This can either be implemented directly for two instances of the representation or sometimes involves a conversion to a rotation vector that represents the difference of the two orientations.
+`(3)` Fractions of this representation represent partial rotations, but a conversion to another representation is required to interpolate between orientations.

 ---------------